unavi-xyz/wired-protocol/README.md

 - [Spatial](./spatial)
 - [World](./world)

-## 🤔 Motivation
+## Motivation

-The VR landscape today is comprised of closed off platforms built within the traditional "walled garden" framework of app stores and isolated experiences.
-Each game has it's own friends list, avatars, file formats, and (sometimes questionable) leadership.
-Mods get banned, users get banned, and everyone who lives within these spaces gets no say in the matter.
+Today's VR ecosystem is fragmented by proprietary platforms that confine users and developers to isolated, controlled environments.
+Each platform enforces its own set of rules and restrictions, often under leadership that makes arbitrary decisions with no recourse for the people who live within these virtual worlds.

-With VR our digital identity is more important than ever.
+With VR our digital rights matter more than ever.
-We embody our avatars, we walk the roads of virtual worlds, we form real human connections with other people.
-This happens all across the internet - but with VR it becomes much more real.
-Nobody should have absolute power over our experience - it's too important to leave up to good faith (and even with good intentions these systems fail).

-The Wired is an attempt to change the status quo by providing an alternative framework for building, publishing, and experiencing 3D content in a standardized and interoperable format - or put more simply, **to bring the success of the Web to 3D**.

-The open source nature of The Wired is not just a protective measure against bad actors - it provides a whole suite of benefits not possible with current platforms.
+The Wired acknowledges this importance by ensuring that power isn't concentrated in the hands of a few.
+Instead, it fosters a decentralized environment where everyone can contribute and shape the future of 3D content.

+By embracing open source principles, The Wired doesn't just safeguard against abuse;
+it unleashes a wave of creativity and collaboration.
-Anyone can develop new features, try new ideas, and push the ecosystem forward.
+Anyone can innovate, experiment, and enhance the ecosystem, driving progress for all.